By Bobby Miller

 Boys and girls develop different attitudes toward electronics before leaving elementary school.
 Mehmet Gömleksiz, a researcher in educational sciences, issued a questionnaire to sixth graders.
 He found that boys are more likely than girls to view science and technology courses as important.
 Equally significant, the boys he surveyed were also more likely to agree with the statement, “I feel confident in science and technology class[es].”
 This could indicate that boys receive more encouragement in those classes than girls do.

 Varma and Gömleksiz believe that these gender differences cannot be attributed solely to natural causes.
 After all, researchers Dario Cvencek, Andrew Meltzoff and Anthony Greenwald have shown that second graders already believe the stereotype that boys are better than girls at math.
 This is before differences in performance arise between the genders.
 On top of that, the Educational Longitudinal Study of 2002 suggests that teachers usually rate female students below male students in math, even in cases when there is no significant difference in performance.

 Experts believe that teachers need to recognize their hidden biases, particularly the idea that males are naturally geared more toward math, science and technology than females are.
 Teachers then need to work on having a classroom environment where all students can learn about the nuances of math and science.
 This is especially important as the world becomes more dependent on technology.

-Everyday Internet Usage
+Gender Differences and Everyday Internet Usage

 Our casual use of technology varies by gender as well.
 Researchers Ira Wasserman and Marie Richmond-Abbott found that men visit a wider variety of websites than women do, in part because females usually devote more time to Facebook.